Do I Need a 4-Year Plan Before I Arrive?

 It’s the summer before you start Stanford, many of your friends may have already started college, and you find yourself with time on your hands.
 Maybe you should start working on your 4 year plan, right?

-Maybe, but then again maybe not.
+But, then again, maybe not.

 What should I be thinking about before school starts?